![]() |

 NY STATE

-valley.
-Soon available. + A BEAD WITH MANY NAMES 'PADRE BEADS', 'PEKING GLASS', 'DUTCH BEADS', 'CHIEF BEADS' - all the same wound bead, originally from China (Ching Dynasty, 1640’s to early 1900’s.) then migrated to European trade over the Chinese border and picked up by glass bead makers in Venice and Bohemia, then traded by the Dutch to American shores via New France and New Spain.
-'Padre' came from the Spanish Priests who wore the smaller 'Ponys' and traded with the indians who called the large version, 'Chiefs'.
-Beads tell wonderful stories about the way people migrated, marketed and traded their goods! + Note natural, irregularities and wear typical of the older Padre beads.
-A skull on an old crucifix is typical symbolizing "Christs victory over death" This antique cross lost its corpus many years ago but is still a rare and beautiful reminder of our faith. + ARCHIVAL DIGS TELL US MORE The Padre beads were mandrel wound and reported to be the first bead brought to America with Coronado in the mid 1500s.
+valley Jesuit mission site.
+Read history! + A BEAD WITH MANY NAMES 'PADRE BEADS', 'PEKING GLASS', 'DUTCH BEADS', 'CHIEF BEADS' - all the same wound bead, originally from China (Ching Dynasty, 1640’s to early 1900’s.) then migrated to European trade over the Chinese border and picked up by glass bead makers in Venice and Bohemia, then traded by the Dutch to American shores via New France and New Spain.
+'Padre' came from the Spanish Priests who wore the smaller 'Pony beads' and traded with the indians who called the large version, 'Chiefs'.
+Beads tell wonderful stories about the way people migrated, marketed and traded their goods for thousands of years! + Note natural, irregularities and wear typical of the older Padre beads.
+A skull on an old crucifix is typical symbolizing "Christ's victory over death" This antique cross lost its corpus many years ago but is still a rare and beautiful reminder of our faith. + ARCHIVAL DIGS TELL US MORE The Padre beads were mandrel wound and reported to be the first bead brought to America with Coronado in the mid 1500s.
 The most popular were the turquoise blue and the white. (also made in red, clear, yellow, green and black.)
-They were made in three sizes: jumbo (Dugons), mid-size (Crow), and small (Pony). + TRADE BEADS ALSO USED FOR SUPPLIES In 1778 Captain James Cook (an English explorer) wrote in his journal that it was difficult to obtain supplies and furs from the Pacific Coast Indians with out this particular blue (turquoise) bead.
+They were made in three sizes: jumbo (Dugons), mid-size (Crow), and small (Pony). + TRADE BEADS ALSO USED TO PURCHASE SUPPLIES In 1778 Captain James Cook (an English explorer) wrote in his journal that it was difficult to obtain supplies and furs from the Pacific Coast Indians with out this particular blue (turquoise) bead.
 Indian burial sites have yielded early trade where white Padre beads were also found. + 1 BEAD FOR 1 PELT Bead prices varied with location, demand, and how badly Indians wanted a particular bead.
 When trading for beaver pelts, Hudson's Bay Company used a standard value based on 'made' beaver (a made beaver was stretched, dried, and ready for shipment.)
 Records from early trading posts show a made beaver was worth: six Hudson's Bay beads; three light blue Padre (Crow) beads; two larger transparent blue beads.
-And in some places it was 1 bead for 1 pelt. + Little historical information is available on the majority of trade beads discovered in archeological digs.
+And in some places it was 1 bead for 1 pelt. + LIMITED INFORMATION Little historical information is available on the majority of trade beads discovered in archeological digs.
 Hudson's Bay Company has celebrated over three hundred years in North America, but the records on types and descriptions of trade beads, along with invoices, and sources of supply have not survived in their archives.
 Today the company's only examples of the Hudson's Bay beads are in the Indian Arts and Crafts section of their museums. + Inspired

 by the following Saints and Priests.
 We chose